rails/rails/guides/source/configuring.md

 having the inverse association discovered is beneficial as it can prevent some useless queries, but it may cause backward compatibility issues with legacy code that doesn't expect it.

-This behavior can be disable on a per-model basis:
+This behavior can be disabled on a per-model basis:

 ```ruby